rdeguzman/rdeguzman.github.io/README.md

 Cheatsheets are loaded as git submodule.
 If there are any changes on cheatsheet's main repo.
 We need to update the submodule

 	git submodule update --remote cheatsheets

+	# or run it from the script

+	% scripts/update_cheatsheets.sh

 ## TODO